 Send a funny picture of yourself

 Send a text with a picture of yourself using a distorted filter that gives you big eyes or an abnormally large head.
-Seeing a picture of a friend looking funny can sometimes make us laugh more than a joke or a meme, depending on the situation.
+A friend’s sense of humor shared through a funny picture can sometimes make us laugh more than a joke or a meme, depending on the situation.

 Comforting Someone Who is Grieving

-If you cannot go and visit or are just trying to continue showing your support after the funeral, try a phone call.
-They may find comfort in hearing the voice of a friend and talking, rather than reading a text message about such a sensitive topic.
+If you cannot go and visit or are just trying to continue showing your support after the funeral, try a phone call or a video call.
+They may find comfort in hearing the voice of a true friend and talking, rather than reading a text message about such a sensitive topic.

-You can let them know you are there for them, even if you are not present.
+You can let them feel supported even if you are not present.
 Try sending a message that says, “Hey, I may not be there, but if there’s anything that I can do, please let me know.”

 Example text messages